sachin-4099/Software-Engineering-Project/README.md

 An all in one and hassle-free integrated platform for savings and invest- ments

-## How to run?
+# How to run?

-> Clone the repository
+Clone the repository

+ 1. List item
-> Install Flask, reactJS, postgreSQL
+ 2. Install Flask, reactJS, postgreSQL
-> Create database in postgreSQL using the backend/db_V1.sql file
+ 3. Create database in postgreSQL using the backend/db_V1.sql file
-> Populate the admin db
+ 4. Populate the admin table
-> run react server
+ 5. Run react server
-> run backend flask server
+ 6. Run backend flask server